DavidVentura/blog/blog/raw/basic-option-rom/POST.md

 ## A 'Hello world' driver

-For this post, we are going to implement the UEFI driver with [EDK2](https://github.com/tianocore/edk2), to set up the repo, we follow the [official instructions](https://github.com/tianocore/tianocore.github.io/wiki/Common-instructions):
+For this post, we are going to implement the UEFI driver with [EDK2](https://github.com/tianocore/edk2), to set up the dev environment, we follow the [official instructions](https://github.com/tianocore/tianocore.github.io/wiki/Common-instructions):

 ```bash